ubc-library-rc/intro-AGOL/content/create-a-web-map.md

 *5*{: .circle .circle-blue} From the upper toolbar, play around with the different tools to see how they work.

-*6*{: .circle .circle-blue} You can find directions by typing in an address or by clicking the map to drop a pin.

-*7*{: .circle .circle-blue} The Measure tool allows you to select a unit and measure a route you create by clicking in the map.
+*6*{: .circle .circle-blue} The Measure tool allows you to select a unit and measure a route you create by clicking in the map.

-*8*{: .circle .circle-blue} You can also create bookmarks using the Bookmarks tool by bookmarking different locations and saving your map.
+*7*{: .circle .circle-blue} You can also create bookmarks using the Bookmarks tool by bookmarking different locations and saving your map.

 Next we’ll try adding data to the map using different methods.